*Note: this post contains affiliate links

 - Be outside of Australia when you apply for and are granted the visa

 If you meet these requirements, you can apply for the visa here.
-Make sure to read below about the other commonly asked questions concerning this visa.
+Make sure to read below about the other commonly asked questions concerning the Australian work visa for US citizens.

 Okay, your visa was approved.
 Congrats!
 But that’s only the beginning.